htklp5yuibps/rsschool-cv/cv.md

 + HTML
 + CSS
 ## SUMMARY
-I`m a junior IT specialist
+I`m a junior IT specialist and i like coding